Your cart is empty

-Its recent Gold Medal at the 2018 Delicious Produce Awards (see the full list of winners here) simply confirmed what we already knew: Wellington Apiary’s Leatherwood Honey is one of the finest honeys we’ve ever tasted.
+A Gold Medal winner at the 2018 Delicious Produce Awards, Wellington Apiary’s Leatherwood Honey is one of the finest honeys we’ve ever tasted.

 The strongly scented flowers of the leatherwood tree- native to Tasmania- produce a rich honey that Wellington Apiary collect and package raw, unheated and coarse-filtered.